jplew/netlify-blog/content/posts/2019-12-12-script-ideas.md

 An area is designated as forbidden from visiting, so as not to disturb the primitive inhabitants.
 Are they really so primitive, or is this just an elaborate cover-up to prevent their ideas from spreading?

+# Gauranga's Brother

+Story of Gauranga's brother, who likes to take care of the cows at Gurukula.
+Silent film where protagonist is silently observing events around him, he is passive participant.
+Meeting with Mahasaya and mother.
+Teacher explains how he is unfit to remain at the school due to his poor academic performance.
+He attends a new school where he struggles in the classroom.